Skip to content

 Notes vs. Comments

-Notes are associated with the vulnerability and can be automatically updated by Automated Impact Assessment; they do not appear in the Audit Trail unless a change has been made.
+Notes: They are associated with the vulnerability and can be automatically updated by Automated Impact Assessment; they do not appear in the Audit Trail unless a change has been made.

 To follow recommended practices inspired by VEX and CycloneDX v1.6, set the Status, Vendor Response, and Justification fields.